-Here are 5 public sector bids and RFPs from the last 12 months, sourced from Onvia’s comprehensive database of government contracts, that are associated with the scariest day of the year.
+Here are 5 public sector bids and RFPs found last year, sourced from our database of government contracts, that are associated with the scariest day on the calendar.

 - Cosumnes Community Services District, a special district local government agency in California’s Sacramento County, released a bid for screenprinting services for the Elk Grove Giant Pumpkin Festival.
 Local government agencies often partner with printing firms on contracts like this one for the production of clothing, banners or flyers.

 - The City of Springfield, Missouri, put out an invitation to bid for pumpkins for carving.
 This bid was released in May of 2017, a sign that businesses looking for holiday-related government contracting opportunities should get ahead of the bid and start their search months in advance.